-1. A language translator takes a synset provided in the source language and gets a clear understanding of its meaning.
+1(a) A language translator takes a synset provided in the source language and gets a clear understanding of its meaning.
 In case of difficulty, he/she finds the corresponding images or videos of the synset word(s) on the Web to perceive the concept through visualization.
-2. The language translator provides a suitable translation of the word(s) in the target language.
-With suitable we mean word, multiword, co-occurrence and phrasal representation as we do not allow a free combination of words as translation of a word.
-In case of unavailability of the word(s) for the given meaning, the translator can mark it as a lexical gap.
-However, the translator always provides the translation of the gloss.